Ada-Developers-Academy/core-unit-1/nested-data-and-nested-loops/nested-lists-and-dictionaries.md

 - The outer dictionary has two key-value pairs: `'oranges'` and `'apples'`
 - The list stored at the `'oranges'` key has four elements
-- The list stored at the `'apples'` key has four elements
+- The list stored at the `'apples'` key has two elements

 ### Accessing One Element